Hello my beautiful friends in blog land! I have a little makeover to share with you today…

 I finish most pieces off with Annie Sloan’s clear soft wax.

-UPDATE: I have used this chalk paint recipe on at least 50 other projects since I first wrote this post and I still love it!
+UPDATE: I have used this chalk paint recipe on hundreds of other projects since I first wrote this post and I still love it!

 Hopefully you’ll be inspired to try this recipe.
 Now go out there and paint something!

 Don’t Miss a Thing!